OtmaneDaoudi/finnhub-data-streaming-pipline/README.md

 ## Deployment

-The project is deployed on Google Cloud Platform (GCP) in a highly available, on-premises Kubernetes cluster.
+The project is deployed on Google Cloud Platform (GCP) in a highly available Kubernetes cluster.
 The cloud infrastructure is provisioned using Infrastructure as Code (IaC) principles with Terraform for resource creation and Ansible for configuration management.

 ### Cloud Architecture